MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify critical flows

 With the performance data available, you can begin ranking all the flows and identifying the critical flows.
-The identification of critical flows requires you to evaluate the performance impact of each flow and it's over all criticality to the business.
+The identification of critical flows requires you to evaluate the performance impact of each flow and its overall criticality to the business.
 Effective flow prioritization ensures that the most important flows receive the resources needed before less critical flows.
 To prioritize flows in your application, consider these steps:

 - *Identify business impact*: Start by assessing the importance of each flow within your operations.
 Focus on how each flow aligns with your business objectives, its impact on users, and the potential negative effects of poor performance.
-For instance, while a free service tier may attract more users, a paid tier could be more vital for your business goals.
+For instance, while a free service tier might attract more users, a paid tier could be more vital for your business goals.

 Additionally, consider the performance impacts of a flow across one or more business processes.
 Multiple flows might support a single business process, but often, one flow has a significant effect on the performance of that process.
 You want to identify the flows that the greatest performance impact.
 Conversely, a single flow might underpin several processes.
 In such cases, the performance of this flow directly influences the efficacy of all related processes, and it's likely a critical flow.